petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 95% interception of..."

 It was stuff that could could fill front page news for months if it ever got to a journalist.
-Yet agency bureaucrats were entrusting it to Windows XP in a room with a nice view of the mountains, and suspiciously clear-looking windows.
+Yet Agency bureaucrats were entrusting it to Windows XP in a room with a nice view of the mountains, and suspiciously clear-looking windows.